gardener/machine-controller-manager/docs/development/cp_support_new.md

+---
+title: Adding Support for a Cloud Provider
+---

 # Adding support for a new provider

 Steps to be followed while implementing a new (hyperscale) provider are mentioned below.
 This is the easiest way to add new provider support using a blueprint code.